igluko/minima/README.md

 ```
 >"172.17.0.3"

-Login in account Incentivecash and copy IP node to your container:
+Login in account Incentivecash and copy ID node to your container:
 ```
 curl 172.17.0.3:9002/incentivecash+uid:ID_your_node | jq
 ```